-The Stanton Center seeks to restore the historic role of the Cathedral as the center for mission and spiritual life in the Diocese of Dallas.
-The focus of the Center's mission is to equip and sustain lay and ordained leaders, enabling them to carry out the Great Commission and the Great Commandment.
+The Stanton Center strives to equip and sustain lay and ordained leaders, enabling them to carry out the Great Commission and the Great Commandment.
 In this way the Center assists the Diocese in nurturing and maintaining the sacred traditions of the Church and enabling all Christians to answer the call to ministry which we receive in Baptism.